-Open to applicants with a minimum 2.1 degree (or equivalent) in Educational Studies or Social Science or relevant teaching experience.
-UEA Admissions will also take into account the employment experience of applicants where relevant and applications are actively encouraged from those who want to return to academic study.
+Open to applicants with a minimum 2.1 degree (or equivalent) in Educational Studies or Social Science.
+Relevant teaching experience desirable.

 Months of entry

-Follow a core programme introducing changing theoretical understanding and policy approaches in the areas of adult literacy, international development and lifelong learning.
-Choose specialist topics relevant to your interests by designing an individual research project, receiving one-to-one supervision for this element of the course.
-If a professional applicant wishes, there is opportunity to work on a dissertation which contributes to an organisation’s work and enhances their own professional development.
+You will follow a core programme introducing the changing theoretical understanding and policy approaches in the areas of adult literacy, international development and lifelong learning.
+In parallel, you will choose specialist topics relevant to your own needs and interests through designing your own individual research project.
+You will receive one-to-one supervision for this element of the course.

 A high proportion of Masters graduates from this course go on to occupy senior posts in schools, universities and ministries all over the world.
 This course therefore provides an excellent base for a career in adult literacy and development, with non-governmental organisations, international development agencies or national Governments.